White Wolves

 The White Wolves was a British neo-Nazi and white supremacist terrorist organisation that claimed to adhere to the doctrine of leaderless resistance, which claimed responsibility for several racially motivated bombings in London in 1999.

-"The White Wolves is a tiny secretive group of Nazi fanatics organised in cells.
-It first came to attention in 1994 when it issued a 'blueprint for terror' in which it set out the events now being played out in London.
+"The White Wolves was a tiny secretive group of Nazi fanatics organised in cells.
+It first came to attention in 1994 when it issued a 'blueprint for terror'.
 Copying the concept of "leaderless resistance" from American far-right extremists, they formed small cells and planned terror bombings and cold- blooded murder."
 The anonymous 15 page 1994 blueprint for terror – which announced the formation of the White Wolves, contained practical instructions on bomb making, and which called for a race war – has been widely attributed to the then neo-Nazi ideologue David Myatt.

 Mike Whine, head of the Board of Jewish Deputies theorised that the White Wolves were a splinter group of Combat 18, deriving their name from a Serbian paramilitary formation.